czhao-dev/verilog-mini-cpu/README.md

 ## License

-This project is open-source under the MIT License.
+This project is open-source under the Apache-2.0 License.
 Feel free to use, modify, and share.

 ## Contributing